tes/electrician/README.md

  (which is itself an electric component).

-When system is started, electrician ensures that all the components are started in correct depedency order, and it passes all dependencies down to components start functions.
+When system is started, electrician ensures that all the components are started in correct dependency order, and it passes all dependencies down to components start functions.

 Conversely when system is stopped all the components are stopped in reverse